How to start a cinema

 Cinema licence

 You are now required to attain a single licence from your local authority.
 The 2003 Licensing Act removed the requirement for cinemas to have a separate Cinematograph licence, or for mixed arts venues to have a Public Entertainments licence.
-Instead, film is categorised as a ‘licensable activity’ under the act and organisations need to apply for a Premises licence from the local licensing authority (usually your local council).
+Instead, film is categorised as a ‘licensable activity’ under the act and organisations must apply for a premises licence from the local licensing authority (usually your local council).

 The licensing authority will normally grant this licence for your cinema to screen films that have been certified by the British Board of Film Classification (BBFC).
-Cinemas looking to screen films that have not been BBFC certified will generally have to submit these separately to the local licensing authority for local certification.
+Cinemas looking to screen films that are not BBFC-certified will generally have to submit these separately to the local licensing authority for local certification.

 This licence for your premises should not be confused with the content licences obtained from film distributors that enable you to screen their films.
 Cinemas are required to obtain a theatrical licence agreement from the relevant distributor for each film that they screen.
-Film societies and other exhibitors in non-traditional cinema venues, need to obtain a non-theatrical licence (see the information in non-theatrical exhibition).
+Film societies and other exhibitors in non-traditional cinema venues must obtain non-theatrical licences for films (see our in-depth guide to non-theatrical licensing).

 Fire prevention

-Before you can open your doors to the public you will need to carry out a Fire Safety Risk Assessment.
-You can find downloadable guidance for completing this assessment (published by the Department for Communities and Local Government) online here.
+Before you can open your doors to the public you must carry out a fire safety risk assessment.
+You can find downloadable guidance for completing this (published by the Department for Communities and Local Government) here.

 As with health and safety requirements, it is preferable to invite an inspection of your premises and plans prior to contracting for any building works.
 In theory your architect will know what the rules are, but it may still be worth checking that a certificate will be issued once the work is done.
-In the course of such an inspection they may also pick up on other things which need attention.
-Once open and running, as with licensing, fire authorities will visit from time to time to inspect the premises to ensure compliance with the law but also to familiarise themselves with the premises in the unlikely event of a major incident.
+In the course of such an inspection they may pick up on other things which need attention.
+Once open and running, fire authorities will visit from time to time to inspect the premises to ensure compliance with the law and to familiarise themselves with the premises in the unlikely event of a major incident.

 Health and safety

-The local authority’s rules relating to Premises Licences do not in any way replace or reduce the underlying statutory duty of employers to comply with the requirements of the Health and Safety at Work etc. Act 1974.
-This legislation requires, amongst other things, an assessment of the risks to staff, patrons and others who may be affected by their business and identification of measures required to control or avoid the risks.
+The local authority’s rules relating to premises licences do not in any way replace or reduce the underlying statutory duty of employers to comply with the requirements of the Health and Safety at Work etc. Act 1974.
+This legislation requires, amongst other things, an assessment of the risks to staff, patrons and others who may be affected by their business and identification of measures required to control or avoid these risks.

-Local authorities are responsible for monitoring compliance with this legislation, usually through their Environmental Health services.
-It is advisable to involve the Health and Safety Inspectorate at the earliest opportunity, especially if you are undertaking building works.
+Local authorities are responsible for monitoring compliance with this legislation, usually through their environmental health services.
+It is advisable to involve the Health and Safety Executive at the earliest opportunity, especially if you are undertaking building works.

-Safety certificates you may require include mechanical & electrical, ceiling, heating and ventilation and various insurances that must be kept up to date as a condition of a cinema licence and an operational building.
+Safety certificates you may require include mechanical and electrical, ceiling, heating and ventilation and various insurances that must be kept up to date as a condition of your cinema licence and operating a building.

 Building regulations

-You will need a licence from the PRS to cover the playing of music on the films’ soundtrack.
-PRS is paid at 1% of net box office after VAT for the use of the composers and publishers of music.
-You are also likely to need a licence from PPL for use of recordings and DVDs for ambient music played in the foyer and auditoria.
-The UKCA (UK Cinema Association) have negotiated a reduced rate (20% discount) PPL licence scheme for all UK cinemas that is based on the number of cinema screens you will be operating.
+You will need a licence from PRS to cover the playing of music in film soundtracks.
+You are also likely to need a licence from PPL for the use of recordings and ambient music played in the foyer and auditoria.
+The UKCA (UK Cinema Association) offer a reduced rate (20% discount) PPL licence scheme for all UK member cinemas based on the number of screens you are operating.
 You will need to negotiate directly with the PRS.

 Restaurant and liquor licences